 Charter Oak State College

-Charter Oak State College is the only one of the online schools in Connecticut that is public and overseen by The Connecticut State Colleges & Universities Board of Regents for Higher Education.
-Charter Oak State College offers Associate of Science, Associate of Arts, Bachelor of Science, and Bachelor of Arts degrees to online students.
+Charter Oak State College is the only one of the online public schools in Connecticut overseen by the Connecticut State Colleges & Universities Board of Regents for Higher Education.
+Charter Oak State College offers associate of science, associate of arts, bachelor of science, and bachelor of arts degrees to online students.
 Additionally, this online college offers those interested in health care the opportunity to get their bachelor’s degrees in health information management, health care administration, and health studies.
 Charter Oak State College also facilitates a number of certificate programs for Connecticut residents in areas like computer security, project management, land surveying, and public safety.

 Connecticut Virtual Learning Center